 The spring of 2020 marked the beginning of a major change in operations as we dealt with the COVID-19 pandemic.
 On March 12, 2020, the Chancellor announced students would be going on an extended 3-week spring break and not returning to campus.
 Classes were to be virtual starting on April 6, 2020.
 The Year of the Nurse, 2020, became one in which we saw how resilient, caring, brave, flexible, and creative nurses in all areas, nursing students, and faculty and staff were in facing challenges.
 Faculty and staff rapidly worked to convert undergraduate and graduate classes, including clinicals, to online and virtual platforms.
 For the 2020-2021 academic year, students were allowed at most, but not all clinical sites, and therefore some clinicals occurred in the Clinical Learning Center (CLC) simulation laboratories.
-Classes were held via a combination of synchronous and asynchronous remote online connections.
-The plan for 2021-2022 is to continue with on-site clinicals but synchronous and asynchronous remote online didactic classes for the fall term and face-to-face classes for spring.
+Classes were held via a combination of synchronous and asynchronous remote online didactic classes for the fall term and face-to-face classes for spring.
 On a positive note, the pandemic provided students and faculty and staff the opportunity to promote the health of our communities, as they participated in mass vaccination clinics both on campus and at various health departments and health care facilities in the surrounding Eau Claire and Marshfield areas throughout the spring, summer, and fall of 2021 and spring of 2022.

 In January 2022, Dr. Linda Young resigned her position (effective 1/28/22) as dean to devote her time and energy to state advocacy and to her research on nurse retention and persistence.
 While on an administrative sabbatical leave for the Spring 2022 semester, she chaired the implementation committee for the \$5 million state-funded Nurse Educator Loan Program.
 Dean Emerita Young retired at the end of June 2022.
 Dr. Sonja Meiers, who was hired to be the inaugural Jane W. and James E. Moore Nursing Research Professor, beginning in January 2022, accepted the role of acting dean of the College, effective January 28, 2022 and transitioned to the interim dean role in July 2022.
 Following a national search, Dr. Kristen Abbott-Anderson assumed the role of Dean of the College of Nursing and Health Sciences on January 3, 2023.
 Dr. Charlotte Sortedahl, Chair of the Department of Nursing since 2020, stepped down as chair in June 2023 and returned to full time teaching.
-For the time being, the chair duties have been temporarily divided up among three directors: TBSN Program Director Arin VanWormer; Nursing Graduate Programs Director Lisa Schiller; and Marshfield Site Director Rachel Merkel.
+The chair duties currently are divided among three co-chairs/directors: TBSN Program Director Arin VanWormer; Nursing Graduate Programs Director Lisa Schiller; and Marshfield Site Director Rachel Merkel.